Cathy Scott: Early life and education

 Scott was born in San Diego, California.
 She attended Helix High School in La Mesa, California, Grossmont College and graduated with a bachelor's degree from the University of Redlands in 1990.

-Scott is the daughter of author Eileen Rose Busby, and James (Jim) Scott, a Senior Olympics winner who helped pioneer and develop the game of racquetball.
-She is the granddaughter of California artist Esther Rose and Frank Rose (a sports writer at the Two Harbors, Minnesota, newspaper in the 1920s), and niece of the late Russian Orthodox hieromonk Seraphim Rose.
+Scott is the daughter of author Eileen Rose Busby and James (Jim) Scott, a Senior Olympics winner who helped pioneer and develop the game of racquetball.
+She is the granddaughter of California artist Esther Rose and Frank Rose (a sports writer at the Two Harbors, Minnesota, newspaper in the 1920s), and niece of Russian Orthodox hieromonk Seraphim Rose.
 Her brother is scientist and author J. Michael Scott.
-Her twin sister Cordelia Mendoza is an antiquarian and appraiser.
+Her twin sister, Cordelia Mendoza, is an antiquarian and appraiser.